Jeffrey Masich, Realtor, Certified Short Sale Negotiator (CSSN) explains Short Sales in Arizona. Click the image to learn more

 How do I get started with the Short Sale of my home?

 Contact Jeff Masich of Arizona Homes and Land.
-Jeff will get the home listed as a short sale and refer you to a short sale negotiator to represent you.
-The negotiator and/or Jeff will keep you advised of the progress of the negotiations with your lender and the sale of your home as appropriate.
+Jeff will get the home listed as a short sale and Jeff will keep you advised of the progress of the negotiations with your lender and the sale of your home as appropriate.

 A short sale can take some time to close and you will be asked to provide documents as requested by the negotiator to be presented to your bank.
 Once the Short Sale listing is set up and registered with your bank, Jeff Masich will find a buyer for your home.
 Once the offer is received, the Short Sale negotiations start in earnest with the bank.